nikhilrstg18/folio/README.md

 ## How To Use 🔧

-From your command line, first clone Simplefolio:
+From your command line, first clone Folio:

 ```bash
 # Clone this repository